odtu/EE564/README.md

 ## Guidelines for the Design Projects

+- Have look at the topics below, and fill in your preference to [this spreadsheet](https://docs.google.com/spreadsheets/d/173FqykIj7HfWxBJXid-JUIKdqOeXsMr1O3MJ19IN08g/edit?usp=sharing)
+- Create an account in [GitHub](https://github.com/), and let me know.
+- Then cl

 - Deadline: Final examination date

 ### 1- Tesla Model S Motor
 Design the induction motor that is used in [Tesla Model S](http://www.teslamotors.com/models), which has a few different variations.
 To keep things simple, use the [RWD 85 Model](http://en.wikipedia.org/wiki/Tesla_Model_S#Powertrain), with rear wheel drive, which has the following specs: